team178/oculus.js/README.md

-# enforce.js
+# oculus.js

-enforce.js is an object tracking application designed to calculate positions of vision targets on the [FRC 2013 Ultimate Ascent](http://www.usfirst.org/roboticsprograms/frc/2013-game) playing field.
+oculus.js is a vision processing application designed to calculate positions of vision targets on the [FRC 2013 Ultimate Ascent](http://www.usfirst.org/roboticsprograms/frc/2013-game) playing field.
 This program creates a server to pass decimals back to the cRIO and uses [node-vapix](http://github.com/gluxon/node-vapix) for getting images